bwuny/calculator-prototype/README.md

 	```bash
 	python calculator-prototype.py
 	```
-4. Siga as instruções no console para realizar cálculos.
+4. Follow the instructions on the console to perform calculations.

 ## License
 This project is licensed under the MIT License.